hugoagno3/mCP/README.md

 # Data Processing (Input of matrix with protein_id as first column and Factions)
+The following steps are recommended for pre-processing the data before getting into mCP:

+1. Normalize the data between fractions in experiments.
+2. Replace missing values by 0.
+2. For comparison the normalization of the data to plot complexome profiling plots can be done inside each protein complexe by activateion the relativization fuction relative= TRUE in ccp_plotter function.
+3. Normalize per Biologica replicates if fractionation is reproducible.

   Most of the time we measure samples per duplicate in co-fractionation experiemnt, mCP provide a function to deal with these extensive number of columns.
 The function input can be a data.frame imported by the following function read.table
 ```{r}
 NAmatrix_P2_1 <- read.table("Hek293_P2_1.csv",sep =",",dec = ".", header= T)